hybridgroup/mechanoid-examples/README.md

 Application that demonstrates how to use the onboard Flash storage on the hardware device to save/load/run external WASM modules via a Command line interface directly on the device itself.

+Also shows how to use Mechanoid with WASM modules written using TinyGo, Rust, or Zig.

 ## Simple

 Example of a simple "ping" application built using Mechanoid.